paigeshin/darius_mora-app_marketing/README.md

 - App Clip Tips: It doesn't affect your ASO
 - App Clip Tips: It might be a good idea to use app clips if you have an audience that can have a chance to try out your app without installing the full thing
 - iPAD: Optimize screenshots for bigger screens
+- UI & UX: In the US Fitness Category, conversion rate to subscription is 3%.
+100 installs => 3 subscriptions
+- UI & UX: Static Onboarding, 4 screens are the best
+- UI & UX: Onboarding especially for fitness apps, you can add upto 15 screens, but it must be really interactive
+- UI & UX: Guide users in the interactive ways
+- UI & UX: Don't make people read manuals
+- UI & UX: Introduce Information Gradually

 ## Summary